charming-art/api/docs/index.md

 #### Handling Events

 If an attribute starts with "on", adds a _listener_ to the created element for the specified event _typename_.
-When a specified event is dispatched on the created element, the specified _listener_ will be evaluated for the element, being passed the current event (_event_) and the context (_context_).
-The _context_ is an object with the following attributes:
+When a specified event is dispatched on the created element, the specified _listener_ will be evaluated for the element, being passed a context object with the following attributes:

+- **event**: the current event,
 - **node**: the current node,
 - **d**: the current data, if the _options.data_ is specified,
 - **i**: the current index, if the _options.data_ is specified,